 APSA The American Political Science Association manual is now online; click on the link on this page to download a copy.

-ASA From Buffalo State, a handout on the American Sociological Association.
+ASA From Purdue's OWL, a page on the American Sociological Association.